noir-lang/noir/docs/docs/concepts/advanced/contract_creation.md

 Functions can either be public (executed/proved by rollup providers with no hidden state) or private (executed/proved locally by transaction sender, can have hidden state).

-Functions that write to the updateable state tree must be public; the rollup provider must perform these updates as only they know the current value of the state tree (otherwise you get race conditions).
+Functions that write to the updatable state tree must be public; the rollup provider must perform these updates as only they know the current value of the state tree (otherwise you get race conditions).

 ### What defines a function?